patternfly/patternfly-org/README.md

     npm install -g bower

 Bower is used to install and update dependencies.
+Run:

+    bower install

 ### Install Development Dependencies